Your Home Buying Guide | Time line for Purchasing a Home on the North Shore Boston

 5. Find a home you love which offers all your needs and within your financial means.

 - Day 1-10 – Do your inspection.
-Buyer agent will meet you and your inspector at property to do inspections.
-See web link for Ma Home Inspection info As your Buyers agent I can offer you a list of inspectors.
+Your buyer agent will meet you and your inspector at the property to do inspections.
+See web link for Ma Home Inspection info As your Buyers agent we can offer you a list of inspectors that we have used and ones that may specialize in the type of home you are purchasing.

 - Day 1-10 – Decide which lender you will use and submit a written application.
 This timing needs to coincide with “contract to purchase” dates.
 Often this is done towards the end of the 10-day inspection period.
 Your real estate agent will advise you of these dates